Additional Information about Wells Library Facilities & Services

 As a popular destination and dependable source for trustworthy information, the Herman B Wells Library attracts thousands of students and other visitors daily.
 Groups affiliated with IU who wish to benefit from this high-visibility location may participate in InfoShare, a monthly information exchange for members of the academic community.
 Groups may, for example, promote an event, survey IU students, or recruit members.
 More information about policies and reservation request form

 Work-Life Balance and the Libraries have collaborated to provide private, dedicated space, supplies, and equipment for a lactation room in the Wells Library, Room 258, on the second floor of the East Tower.
-The room is located in the Government Information, Microforms, and Statistical Services Department (GIMSS) to the left of the freight elevator and across from the men's room.
-A key is needed to access the room and it can be checked out from the GIMSS Service Desk.
+The room is located in the Government Information, Maps and Microform Services Department (GIMMS) to the left of the freight elevator and across from the men's room.
+A key is needed to access the room; it can be checked out from the GIMMS Service Desk.

 Information about other lactation rooms located on campus can be found on the Work-Life Balance site.